The charm of

 Chiang Rai in

 May lies in its mixed-interlude of sunshine and rainfall.
 The city experiences its hottest month, welcoming frequent downpours, marking a transition into the rainy season.
 These intermittent showers are a refreshing contrast to the high humidity levels.
 Though sunlight is slightly less in comparison to previous months, it perfectly blends with showers, painting a vibrant picture of the city.
-May in Chiang Rai is a time when nature flourishes and the city’s greenery is at its peak.
+May is a time when nature flourishes and the city’s greenery is at its peak.

 Temperature